minjeong94/minjeong.github.io/index.md

 **Recent Updates:**

-* One of dissertation chapters named "Metabolomics Analysis with Machine Learning Approach Enables the Evaluation of Postharvest Pecan Color Stability" got a R&R in Food Chemistry!
-We will be publishing this paper soon!
+* I was awarded as the second place in 2024 ASHS Scholars Ignite Competition at Hawaii!!
-* Currently, I'm working on my second chapter titled "Discovery of early biomarkers for the scab resistance of pecan seedlings using metabolomic analysis combined with machine learning algorithms".
-I will be presenting this research at American Society for Horticultural Science in Hawaii, honolulu (Sep 2024)!
+* Currently, I'm working on my second and third chapter titled "Discovery of early biomarkers for the scab resistance of pecan seedlings using metabolomic analysis combined with machine learning algorithms" and "Discovery of mature biomarkers for scab resistance of pecan tree leaves using metabolomics and machine learning".

 <br>